timdp/es6-promise-pool/README.md

   // - target:    the PromisePool itself
   // - data:
   //   - promise: the Promise that got rejected
-  //   - error:   the Error for the rejection. console.log('Rejected: ' + event.data.error.message)
+  //   - error:   the Error for the rejection console.log('Rejected: ' + event.data.error.message)
 })